jamescherti/minimal-emacs.d/README.md

 By default, minimal-emacs.d is configured to prioritize packages from GNU and NonGNU repositories over MELPA, ensuring greater stability.

-If, like the author of *minimal-emacs.d*, you prefer to obtain the latest packages from MELPA to access new features and improvements, you can adjust the priority so that Emacs `use-package` retrieves the newest versions from MELPA before consulting the stable GNU and nongnu repositories.
-While MELPA packages are generally regarded as less stable, actual breakages are uncommon; over the past year, only a single package (`package-lint`) out of 146 packages in the author’s configuration experienced a brief disruption, which was quickly resolved.
+If, like the author of *minimal-emacs.d*, you prefer to obtain the latest packages from MELPA to access new features and improvements, you can adjust the priority so that Emacs `use-package` retrieves the newest versions from MELPA before consulting the stable GNU and NonGNU repositories.
+While MELPA packages are generally regarded as less stable, actual breakages are uncommon; over the past year, only a single package (package-lint) out of 146 packages in the author’s configuration experienced a brief disruption, which was quickly resolved.

 Benefit: